xdress/xdress/docs/other/pycon2014/abstract.rst

     can generate custom NumPy dtypes.
 This talk will go over the "zen of xdress" and teach you how to generate your own wrappers.

-:audience: Anyone who has to or wants to expose C/C++ libraries to Python.
+:audience: Anyone who has to or wants to expose a C/C++ API to Python.

 :Python level: Intermediate